twingl/trailblazer-extension/README.md

 ## Develop

 From the root directory `$ npm run develop` will watch for changes to the jsx files in `/ui/pages/js/src` and compile them to js in `ui/pages/js/build`

+## Domain Concepts

+### Map / Assignment

+This is the container in which browsing activity is stored.

+As far as vernacular is concerned, it should be noted here that Assignment and Map essentially refer to the same construct, but from different contexts (and subsequently different boundaries regarding what they encompass).

+When referring to it as an Assignment, this is usually from a context where the data model is being considered in some detail (e.g. interacting with the API).
+In these kinds of contexts it is often important to make the distinction between the Map as a whole (which encompasses the Assignment, its Nodes and often the User), and the Assignment component which acts as a container object for Nodes and a join model between a Project and a User.
+In the case where it is being referred to as a Map, it's less important to consider the intricacies of the data model, considering it as a 'sum of its parts' - often in the context of design and UI/UX.

+### Node

+This is the 'smallest' item in the data model, encompassing a visit to some web address in the context of an Assignment.
+It houses information about the site, as well as meta-data such as when the address was first visited.
+In future it may also house information such as return visits and time spent viewing/idle.

 ## Structure